AlgoTradingHub/theplatform-book/source/verbs/amendsdmends/tramend.md

 o)
 ```

-For destructive updates use variable symbol in the first argument:
+For inplace modify use variable symbol in the first argument:

 ```o
 o)a:1 2 3; @[`a;2;{x+1}]